In this blog post I would like to show you why the public definition of success strikes me – and how I would describe it myself.

 Those ideas can overwhelm your own vision of what a successful, happy and meaningful life should look like.
 Not knowing your own version of success easily makes us fall into living a life based on the priorities of others.
 They can cause us to follow the well-worn path to a life that we might not want to live.

-In order to get the life and career we intrinsically want, it’s smarter to start with what we truly want.
+What do successful people have in common, as often stated, it´s simple: they know where they are going.
+In order to get the life and career we intrinsically want, we do well by starting with what we truly want.
 A lot of times our lives do reflect into the things that we are doing at times.
 Because of that, we can start with our true goals and then work back to what we need to attain them.

 Luck and humility